trsong/trsong.github.io/_posts/2019-08-01-DailyQuestionsAug.md

 **My thoughts:** Use value as the 'next' element index which will form a loop evently.

 Why?
-Because the following two scenarios will happen:
+Because the following scenarios will happen:

-**Scenario 1:** If `a[i] != i for all i`, then since a[1] ... a[n] contains elements 1 to n, each time when interate to next index, one of the element will be removed until no element is available and hit a previous used element and form a loop.
+**Scenario 1:** If `a[i] != i for all i`, then since a[1] ... a[n] contains elements 1 to n, each time when interate to next index, one of the element within range 1 to n will be removed until no element is available and/or hit a previous used element and form a loop.

 **Scenario 2:** If `a[i] == i for all i > 0`, then as `a[0] != 0`, we will have a loop 0 -> a[0] -> a[0]